15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Ask specific questions about implementation experience, ongoing support, and realized benefits

-• Inquire about unexpected challenges they encountered
+• Ask about unexpected challenges they encountered

 • Test response times during trial period